Skip to content

 CLI

 The System Bridge CLI provides commands to interact with the System Bridge backend.
-Most commands live under the system-bridge client subcommand, while backend, tui and version are top-level commands.
+Most commands live under the system-bridge client subcommand, while backend, tui, version and completions are top-level commands.

 The token is essential to connect to the API/WebSocket.
 To get it, run the following command: